xuluan/modules/module/attrlist/README.md

 List the basic information of the specified attributes.

-User-defined Parameters:
+User-defined Parameters: attributes, the name list of attributes.

-- attribute:
-  - name:  attribute name